adanque/Risk-Propensity-Churn-Analysis/README.md

  | Churn | string | Has the customer closed their account? |

+##  Methods used
+1. Generate Pandas Profiling report for all rows in dataset.
+2. Filter dataset on churn label for Churn = True and rerun pandas profiling report.
+3. Filter dataset on churn label for Churn = False and rerun pandas profiling report.
+4. Create visualizations of interactions between variables ie boxplots, bar graphs, line graphs, correlation matrices, scatter plots.
+5. Document observations between variable correlations between the churn and not churn.
+6. Evaluate algorithms and predictive models using F1 score, accuracy, and confusion matrices.

 ## Pythonic Libraries Used in this project
 Package               Version
 --------------------- ---------